 and gain the blessings that come with doing so.

 (Dennis H. Leavitt and Richard O. Christensen, Scripture Study for Latter-day Saint Families: The Book of Mormon, [Salt Lake City: Deseret Book, 2003], p.
-209.)
+209)

 Bernard F. Fisher

-enter the United States Navy was a large step in my life.
+Graduating from high school, leaving very special friends and the stabilizing influence of home, to enter the United States Navy was a large step in my life.
 I am sure that my seminary teacher at Davis High School [in Kaysville, Utah] was well aware of the new environmental and psychological change that would take place.
 As I stopped by the seminary building to say farewell, Brother Ensign invited me to visit and add his comments to many other well-wishers.
 He said, “I want to tell you something and subsequently would like to have you promise to write once a month.”
 Continuing, he suggested that I wouldn’t understand the full significance of his counsel; but if I was diligent and faithful in my correspondence, I would develop a broader understanding of what it meant.
 His instructions were to start each letter with this statement, “I am in the world but not of the world.”

-young man would do, thought a great deal about home and the very special people I had relied on.
+I think those few comments transcribed from rote memory to paper each month had a great influence during the succeeding days and the personal challenges that were to follow.
+I, as any young man would do, thought a great deal about home and the very special people I had relied on.
 I remembered the comments of Brother Ensign and soon developed a limited understanding of what he was trying to convey to me.

 As we grow through adolescence to maturity, we form trusts and cherish certain individuals who have a tremendous influence on our lives.
 If, in our youth, we build a strong cache of strength from which to draw in our later and more vulnerable years, the vices and corrupt influences are lessened.
 Likewise, if our maturing environment is steeped in violence, immorality, or dishonesty, that is also the cache of ideals from which we will draw.

-(Leon R. Hartshorn, Powerful Stories from the Lives of Latter-day Saint Men, [Salt Lake City: Deseret Book, 1974].)
+(Leon R. Hartshorn, Powerful Stories from the Lives of Latter-day Saint Men, [Salt Lake City: Deseret Book, 1974])

 Give each person a paper and pencil.
 Have them write STRENGTH OF YOUTH vertically down the left side of the paper.
-Each person needs to think of a word for each letter than would describe a strong and dedicated member of the church.
+Each person needs to think of a word for each letter that would describe a strong and dedicated member of the church.
 (Example: S-service, T-true, R-reliable, etc.) Share your words with each other.

 To access the PDF version of this lesson, click here.